Study Abroad Blog

 Mathematics comprises 44 questions split between two 35-minute modules.
 Both modules allow calculator use, covering algebra, advanced math, problem-solving, and data analysis.
 The scoring system ranges from 200–800 points per section, creating a total possible score of 1600.

-Digital SAT Registration Process for Indian Students
+Digital SAT Registration Process for Indian Students in 2026

-Students select their preferred test date from eight annual options: August, September, October, November, and December.
-Planning ahead ensures seat availability at convenient locations, especially during peak application seasons.
+Students select their preferred test date from the available 2026 options.
+Planning ahead ensures seat availability at convenient locations, especially during peak application seasons in October and November.

-SAT Exam Dates and Scheduling in India
+SAT Exam Dates in India for 2026

-Comprehensive SAT Preparation Strategies
+Comprehensive SAT Preparation Strategies for 2026

 Practice consistency proves essential for maintaining momentum throughout preparation.
-Daily 1-2 hour study sessions typically yield better results than marathon weekend cramming.
-Students benefit from mixing content review with timed practice sections to build both knowledge and test-taking stamina.
+Daily 1–2 hour study sessions typically yield better results than marathon weekend cramming.
+Students benefit from mixing content review with timed digital practice sections to build both knowledge and test-taking stamina.

 SAT Scoring and Performance Benchmarks